Random Systems of Holomorphic Sections of a Sequence of Line bundles on Compact K\"{a}hler Manifolds: Introduction

 If the measure \( \sigma_{p} \) satisfies the moment condition \textbf{(C2)} with constants \( C_{p} = \Lambda \), independent of \( p \), then the assumption in (i), \( \lim_{p \to \infty} C_{p}^{1/\alpha} A_{p}^{-1} = 0 \), is automatically satisfied.
 Furthermore, hypothesis (ii) reduces to \( \sum_{p=1}^{\infty} A_{p}^{-2} < \infty \). \cite[Theorem 0.4]{CLMM}, which was proved by using the meromorphic transforms from complex dynamics for Fubini-Study probability measures, is one of the examples of this situation, that is to say, it is a special case of Theorem \ref{th2}, see Section \ref{sec5} for this case and more other probability measures satisfying \textbf{(C2)}.

-For codimension one, a method that circumvents the use of variance and expected distribution, the approach employed by Bayraktar, Coman, and Marinescu \cite{BCM}, in the setting where the first Chern currents may not converge—works effectively.
+For codimension one, the approach employed by Bayraktar, Coman, and Marinescu \cite{BCM}—which circumvents the use of variance and expected distribution in the setting where the first Chern currents may not converge—works effectively.
 However, this method does not extend to codimensions greater than one in the same setting.
-Our approach, utilizing the convergence condition \eqref{cur} on the Chern forms, generalizes the results of equidistribution in higher codimensions in the present framework of line bundle sequences.
+Our approach, utilizing the convergence condition \eqref{cur} on the Chern forms, generalizes the results of equidistribution in higher codimensions in the present setting of line bundle sequences.

 At the same time, our principal result, which has been established for codimension $k$, is applicable to a multitude of frequently investigated probability measures.
-These are the area measure of spheres, Gaussian measure, Fubini-Study measure, and measures with bounded density having logarithmic decaying tails.
+These are the area measure of spheres, Gaussian measure, Fubini-Study measure, and measures with bounded density having logarithmically decaying tails.
 When our main result is applied to these measures in the context of tensor powers of a fixed prequantum line bundle, the required summability assumption can be dropped.
 Our methods extend the results of Shiffman and Zelditch (\cite{SZ99}).